rpmuller/rpmuller.github.io/README.md

 Progress
 ========
+* 12 Jul 2013
+  - Added unit tests to sympy circuitplot
+  - Attempted to get a array version of the b88 functional working.
+The failures with this may make me give up altogether with array versions of these functionals.
+I guess I should verify that all the functionals work first, and then worry about making their evaluation faster.
 * 11 Jul 2013
   - Further edits and simplifications to the sympy qcircuit branch.
   - Pull request sent for first batch of sympy qcircuit changes.